EssaChanie/Capstone-Project/README.md

     ```bash
     python VitaminA_Supplement.py
     ```
-3. **Explore the Dashboard**: Visualize insights and model performance in an interactive Plotly dashboard.
+3. **Explore the Dashboard**: Visualize insights about the relation between key features and the target in an interactive Plotly dashboard.

 ## Key Insights
 - Significant predictors include child age, age of the mother, age of head, birth order, and number of ANC visits,